 The Buyer has the right to call the contract off completely.
 Perhaps they are selling their home and do not have time to wait for significant repairs to be completed.
 Some repairs could take weeks or months to complete before the closing can occur.

 The Seller also has the right to call the contract off completely.
 If the home is mostly or totally destroyed, they may choose to take the insurance money and sell the lot as is, or cleared and prepared for development.
 Instead, they could decide to rebuild the home with additional improvements.
 For instance, you may have the opportunity to update an old kitchen or reconfigure a floor plan to add a bedroom or create a master that didn’t exist before.
 The Seller could use this as an opportunity to invest in and seek higher returns on their home several months down the road.

 Either way.
 If a home is significantly damaged while you are under contract you are completely protected as either the Buyer or the Seller and no one is forced to buy or sell against their will.

 This entry was posted on Thursday, January 31st, 2013 at 6:52 am. and is filed under Atlanta, Buyer Tools, College Park, East Point, Featured, Feed, First Time Homebuyers, Fulton County, Hapeville, Legal Issues, Metro Atlanta, Real Estate, Sellers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.